Implement Custom Format Handler Java Using GroupDocs.Redaction

 - Java Development Kit (JDK) installed.

-- An IDE like IntelliJ IDEA or Eclipse for code development and execution.
+- An IDE such as IntelliJ IDEA or Eclipse for code development and execution.

 - Basic understanding of Java programming.

-- Familiarity with Maven for dependency management is beneficial but not mandatory.
+- Familiarity with Maven for dependency management (helpful but not mandatory).

 With these prerequisites in check, let’s set up GroupDocs.Redaction for your Java project.